Jacob Riis Park: 1990s and 21st-century renovation attempts

 In late October 2012, Hurricane Sandy struck the New York City area, particularly affecting the Rockaway Peninsula.
 At Riis Park, sand was pushed north from the beach onto the back beach areas.
 The bathhouse was flooded and damaged.
 However, structures like the Wise Clock and the new Jacob Riis bust were generally unscathed.
 During the recovery effort, the large parking lot was used as a temporary dump for debris from the park and the entire peninsula.
 This included excess sand, trees, cars, boats, and household debris.
 The parking lot was selected as a waste facility due to its size, location on the peninsula, and connection to highways and roads.
 Afterwards, the parking lot was used to clean sand before it returned to the beaches on the peninsula.
 Because of this the lot was filled with numerous man-made dunes.
 The park reopened in May 2013.

 Repairs to the bathhouse occurred from 2015 to 2016, after which the NPS solicited requests for proposals to reuse the entry pavilion and bathhouse.
+In 2022, CBSK was hired to renovate and redevelop the bathhouse as a private club and hotel at a cost of $50 million, with Beyer Blinder Belle as renovation architect.
+The developers borrowed $47.5 million to pay for the redevelopment.
+Following an $88 million restoration, the bathhouse opened in July 2026 as the Rockaway Ocean Club.
+The private club was the first part of the bathhouse to reopen.
+The project includes concessions, a 28-room hotel, and a rooftop restaurant, while the private club section hosts lounges, a restaurant, and a pool.